varocketry/guitar-mastery-hub/public/lessons/lesson_037_chord_inversions_voice_leading.md

 This is the polish that makes your playing sound professional.

-**See you in Lesson 38 - where we integrate EVERYTHING from Theory Module 1!** 🎸
+**See you in Lesson 38 - where we integrate EVERYTHING from Theory Module 1!** ðŸŽ¸

 ---

-## 📝 TRACK YOUR PRACTICE
+## ðŸ“ TRACK YOUR PRACTICE

 **Ready to log your practice session?**